hadjShell/Data_Stuctures_Algorithms/DSA_Notes.md

 ## Introduction

-* Data structure: method to store information
+* Data structure: memory for storing information

 * Algorithm: method for solving a problem